microsoft/ebpf-for-windows/docs/tutorial.md

 # 5. Installing eBPF programs

 `netsh ebpf` can also install your eBPF program.
-As an example, the program we created above won't do much but we can install it with program type `xdp_test` via:
+As an example, the program we created above won't do much but we can install it using the program type `xdp_test` via:

 ```
 netsh ebpf add program .\myxdp.o xdp_test